 Peltzer Pumpkin Farm

-Located in Temecula, California, Peltzer Pumpkin Farm traditionally offers gold mining, pig races, pony rides, a petting zoo, and the opportunity to pick out your own pumpkin.
-This season, the farm will offer limited attractions and will not hold pig races or carnival games due to COVID-19.
+Located in Temecula, California, Peltzer Pumpkin Farm traditionally offers gold mining, train rides, pony rides, a petting zoo, pumpkin painting, and the opportunity to pick out your own pumpkin.
 Entrance to the Pumpkin Farm is $2 during the week, and $3 Saturdays and Sundays.
-Attractions sold separately.
-Daily through October 31, 2020.
+Attractions are sold separately.
+Peltzerfarms.com Daily through October 31, 2021.

 Located in the Los Rios District of San Juan Capistrano, Zoomars offers families an opportunity to visit with their animals and pick out the perfect pumpkin.
 Activities include feeding the guinea pigs, goats, and sheep, pony rides, mining, the train ride, and the playground.
-October 1-31, 2020
+Riverstreetranch.com September 27-31, 2021

 This year, Pumpkin Factory will take place at 3 locations across Southern California.
-Families will enjoy the pumpkin patch, rides, slides and the petting zoo.
-October 2-31, 2020
+Families will enjoy the pumpkin patch, rides, slides, and the petting zoo.
+Thepumpkinfactory.com October 1-31, 20201

-Celebrate Fall at Frosty’s Forest with a viewing zoo and feeding cones, a four-acre Alice in Wonderland Themed Maze, a Haunted Corn Maze, photo opportunities, a Sunflower Labyrinths, and pumpkins!
-October 10 -31, 2020
+Celebrate Fall at Frosty’s Forest (Chino location) with a viewing zoo and feeding cones, a four-acre Ghostbusters-Themed Maze, a Haunted Corn Maze, photo opportunities, a Sunflower Patch, and pumpkins!
+Frostysforest.com October 1 -31, 2021

 Festifall at City Hall

-Dress up in your favorite Halloween costume and bring a decorated pumpkin help turn City Hall into a Pumpkin Patch.
-Families can then “escape” the fun maze, grab a take-home craft, and take a family photo at the Photo Booth.
-October 23 – October 29, 2020.
+Dress up in your favorite Halloween costume and bring a decorated pumpkin to help turn City Hall into a Pumpkin Patch.
+Families can then “escape” the fun maze, grab a take-home craft, and take a family photo at the Photo Booth. *Canceled for 2021*

 The Pumpkin Corral

-The Pumpkin Corral will be located at Main Place Mall and includes a pumpkin patch with rides, games, delicious food and a petting zoo.
-October 3-October 31
+The Pumpkin Corral will be located at Main Place Mall and includes a pumpkin patch with rides, games, delicious food, and a petting zoo. *Closed for 2021*

 The Bite LA: Halloween Food Crawl and Creature Safari at LEGG LAKE

 Part food crawl, part drive-through haunt, The Bite LA takes you around eerie Legg Lake through immersive environments.
 Bites vary from sweet to savory and will include vegan, vegetarian, and gluten-free options.
 Each person will receive 8 bites, a Campfire Dessert, and a warm Fall drink.
-Bring a flashlight and hunt for monstrous creatures roaming the abyss, park around the virtual campfire for scary ghost stories, and decorate your ride to be entered into the Car Costume Contest.
-October 10-11, 15-18, 22-25, 27-November 1, 2020
+Bring a flashlight and hunt for monstrous creatures roaming the abyss, park around the virtual campfire for scary ghost stories, and decorate your ride to be entered into the Car Costume Contest. *Canceled for 2021*

 Underwood Family Farms

 Celebrate Fall Harvest on the Farm.
 Families who visit Underwood Family Farms can enjoy an expansive, 50-acre pumpkin patch, pick your own, and a harvest experience.
-Admission includes wagon rides, a corn trail ride-through, a gigantic pumpkin patch, pick your own fields, photo opportunities, a pumpkin house, a giant tractor display, giant spiders, a harvest basket, a misting tunnel, a hay pyramid, animal center viewing, pull wagons & wheelbarrows available, and roaming performers at a distance (Weekends only).
-Admission $8 Monday-Friday, $15 Saturday and Sunday.
-October 1 – October 31
+Admission includes wagon rides, a corn trail ride-through, a gigantic pumpkin patch, pick your own fields, photo opportunities, a pumpkin house, a giant tractor display, giant spiders, a harvest basket, a misting tunnel, a hay pyramid, animal center viewing, pull wagons & wheelbarrows available, and roaming performers (Weekends only).
+Admission $10 Monday-Friday, $16-22 Saturday and Sunday.
+Underwoodfamilyfarms.com Runs through October 31, 2021

 Bates Nut Farm

 Families have been visiting Bats Nut Farm’s Pumpkin Patch for over 50 years.
 During your visit, families can grab a wheelbarrow and pick from a variety of pumpkins including Big Macs, Ghost, Cinderella, Jack O’Lantern, minis, squash, and gourds.
 Take a tractor hayride, walk through the straw maze, enjoy Snows Pony Rides, and visit the petting corral.
-Parking $5, activities individually priced.
-October 1 – 31, 2020
+Parking $8, activities individually priced.
+Batesnutfarm.biz/ Through October 31, 2021

 Pumpkin Patch at Tom’s Farms